NCEAS/arctic-data-training/content/events/3_July_2017_NCEAS/index.md

 ---
-title: "2017-07-31: Data Science Training for Arctic Research"
+title: "Tools for Data Science in Arctic Research (July 2017)"
 ---